vnicolescu/claude-expert-skill-creator/README.md

 # create-expert-skill

-> Transform expert conversations into production-ready Claude Skills.
-Captures domain knowledge through structured roleplay, packages deterministic scripts alongside flexible guidance, and loads expertise progressively—so AI assistants work like specialists, not generalists guessing.
+> Transform expert conversations into production-grade Claude Skills.
+Whith this enhanced "skill-creator" skill you can capture domain knowledge and system-specific ontologies through structured roleplay.
+It also packages deterministic scripts alongside flexible guidance, and loads expertise progressively, turning AI assistants into specialists.

 ## Why This Exists

-AI assistants fail in production for two reasons:
+AI assistants struggle in production for two reasons:

-1. **Missing domain expertise** — Generic models don't know your industry's edge cases, terminology, or unwritten rules
+1. **Missing domain expertise** — Generic models don't know or aren't primed with your industry's edge cases, terminology, or unwritten rules.
 2. **Missing ontology understanding** — They don't grasp your specific data structures, entity relationships, or system constraints

 This skill solves both by helping you:
-- **Interview experts** (or yourself) to extract tacit domain knowledge
+- **Interview experts** (or yourself) to extract implicit domain knowledge
 - **Map system ontologies** — company-specific structures, codes, and relationships
 - **Separate deterministic work** (validation, parsing, math) from flexible interpretation
 - **Load knowledge progressively** — only what's needed, when it's needed